 The student population of Louisiana Technical College-Sabine Valley Campus has stayed relatively flat over five years.

-The Louisiana Technical College-Sabine Valley Campus diversity score of 1.00 is more than the state average of 0.66.
+The Louisiana Technical College-Sabine Valley Campus diversity score of 0.00 is less than the state average of 0.66.
 The school's diversity has stayed relatively flat over five years.

 Total Enrollment